West Island School, History and Global Politics

 Thinking Skills: Working with Alternate View Points

-Read the Document on Cuba under Batista for an overview of Cuba before Castro, to help give context for the changing governments activity.
-Then complete the "batista government and castro appeal sources" activity which explains more about Castro's RTP
+Read the documents on Cuba under Batista for an overview of Cuba before Castro, and "Sources for Castro's RTP" to help give context for the changing governments activity which you will do, after you add notes to the doc in b) above, following the headings.

 1_cuba_under_batista_before_revolution.docx